-An antibody (serology) test checks a sample of your child's blood for special proteins called antibodies.
+Antibody (serology) tests can check a sample of blood for special proteins called antibodies.
 The body makes these to fight off viruses like SARS-CoV-2, the virus that causes COVID-19.
-An antibody test can tell you if your child has had COVID-19 at some point in the past, even if there were no symptoms.
+An antibody test can tell someone has had COVID-19 at some point in the past, even if there were no symptoms.

-Antibody tests are not useful to diagnose a current infection.
-This is because it may take up to three weeks after your child first shows symptoms of being sick before the test can find antibodies in the blood sample.
+However, antibody tests are not useful to diagnose a current infection.
+This is because it may take up to two weeks after your child first shows symptoms of being sick before the test can find antibodies in the blood sample.
 Many test locations can provide results the same day or within one to three days.

 Does a positive antibody test mean my child is immune to COVID-19?